-Note, however, that the result does not hold for arbitrary NBPs. \todo{give counterexample that statement holds for all NBPs} In fact, there is no feasible notion of `positive closure' on NBPs that always computes the monotone closure, due to the following result: \begin{theorem} [\cite{GrigniSnipser}] There are monotone functions computed by polynomial-size families of NBPs, but no polynomial-size family of positive NBPs. \end{theorem}
+In fact, there is no feasible notion of `positive closure' on NBPs that always computes the monotone closure, due to the following result: \begin{thmC} [\cite{GrigniSnipser}] There are monotone functions computed by polynomial-size families of NBPs, but no polynomial-size family of positive NBPs. \end{thmC}

 Note that this result is the analogue for the NBP model to Razborov's seminal results for the circuit model \cite{razborov1985,Raz85:lower-bds-mon-comp-log-permanent}.
-This result follows by establishing a non-uniform version of `$\mon\NL \neq \co\mon\NL$'; in particular there is a monotone $\co\NL$ language (namely non-reachability in a graph) computed by no polynomial-size family of positive NBPs.
+This result follows by establishing a non-uniform version of `$ \co\mon\NL \not\subseteq \mon\NL $'; in particular there is a monotone $\co\NL$ language (namely non-reachability in a graph) computed by no polynomial-size family of positive NBPs.
 The result above now follows by the Immerman-Szelepcs\'enyi theorem that $\NL = \co\NL$ \cite{Imm88:nspace-closed-under-complement,Sze88:method-forced-enumeration-nd-automata} and $\NL$-completeness of NBP evaluation.